MBrunoStem/day-planner/README.md

 - WHEN I refresh the day planner
 - THEN the saved events persist

+## Technologies Used
+- HTML
+- CSS
+- Javascipt

 ## License
 The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT) in the late 1980s.
 As a permissive license, it puts only very limited restriction on reuse and has, therefore, high license compatibility.